sfhart33/MarBTNgenome/01_Genome_assembly/README.md

 # Scripts for the assembly and annotation of the soft-shell clam genome (Mya arenaria)

+### Notes for genome assembly described in methods section of paper, with cooresponding steps included in "Genome_assembly_steps"

-Also include:
+Also included:

 * Scripts to calculate genome summary statistics

-* Repeatmoduler and repdenovo runs
+* Repeatmoduler run

 * Transcriptome assembly